shriram1803/blog-site-template/README.md

 # blog-site-template
-A simple blog page developed using Node JS, Express JS and EJS
+A simple Blog page template developed using Node JS, Express JS and EJS